vinta/awesome-python/README.md

 * [django-guardian](https://github.com/django-guardian/django-guardian) - Implementation of per object permissions for Django 1.2+
 * [django-rules](https://github.com/dfunckt/django-rules) - A tiny but powerful app providing object-level permissions to Django, without requiring a database.
+* [JSONClasses](https://github.com/fillmula/jsonclasses) - The Modern Declarative Data Flow Framework for the AI Empowered Generation.
+It has builtin support for both object level and field level permissions.

 ## Processes